mariasu-pmp/research-operations-portfolio/artifacts/02-economic-analysis/README.md

 - scalability
 - evidence-based decision-making

-Unlike a traditional academic paper, this version has been substantially revised for publication as part of my Research Operations Portfolio and is intended for a professional audience.
+Originally developed as graduate coursework in healthcare economics, this analysis was substantially revised for publication as part of my Research Operations Portfolio and is intended for a professional audience.

+---

 ## Download